aleksey-makarov/aiken-auction/README.md

 > programming language.
 > This is an education project for
 > [Eurgo Academy](https://education.emurgo.io/)
-> "Cardano Developer Professional" programm.
+> "Cardano Developer Professional" program.

 ## Protocol